Join Our Team and Make a Positive Difference

 LPA offers employees opportunities to travel to national conferences sponsored by organizations such as the National Conference of State Legislatures (NCSL), National Legislative Program Evaluation Society (NLPES), National Association of State Auditors, Comptrollers, and Treasurers (NASACT), and National State Auditors Association (NSAA).
-These conferences are located across the country in places like Washington, D.C., New Orleans, LA, Scottsdale, AZ, and Denver, CO.
+These conferences are located across the country in places like Washington, D.C., Atlanta, Salt Lake City, Denver, and San Diego, just to name a few.
 LPA pays 100% of the costs of attending these conferences.

-LPA also supports employees who want to pursue professional licenses and certifications by offering financial support such as reimbursing preparation costs, paying a one-time completion bonus, or receiving additional training funds to pay for continuing education in the license or certification area.
+LPA also supports employees who want to pursue professional licenses and certifications that include, but are not limited to Certified Fraud Examiner (CFE), Certified Information Systems Auditor (CISA), and IT Project Manager Certification (PMM).
+LPA offers financial support such as reimbursing preparation costs, paying a one-time completion bonus, or receiving additional training funds to pay for continuing education in the license or certification area.